OpenEvalProject/evals/manuscripts/elife-63387/v1/manuscript.md

 ## Abstract

 Bacterial cell division is driven by the polymerization of the GTPase FtsZ into a contractile structure, the so-called Z-ring.
 This essential process involves proteins that modulate FtsZ dynamics and hence the overall Z-ring architecture.
 Actinobacteria like Streptomyces and Mycobacterium lack known key FtsZ-regulators.
 Here we report the identification of SepH, a conserved actinobacterial protein that directly regulates FtsZ dynamics.
 We show that SepH is crucially involved in cell division in Streptomyces venezuelae and that it binds FtsZ via a conserved helix-turn-helix motif, stimulating the assembly of FtsZ protofilaments.
-Comparative in vitro studies using the SepH homolog from Mycobacterium smegmatis further reveal that SepH can also bundle FtsZ protofilaments, indicating an additional Z-ring stabilizing function in vivo .
+Comparative in vitro studies using the SepH homolog from Mycobacterium smegmatis further reveal that SepH can also bundle FtsZ protofilaments, indicating an additional Z-ring stabilizing function in vivo.
 We propose that SepH plays a crucial role at the onset of cytokinesis in actinobacteria by promoting the assembly of FtsZ filaments into division-competent Z-rings that can go on to mediate septum synthesis.

 ## Introduction